Ameriprise Financial (NYSE:AMP) Earns “Equal Weight” Rating from Morgan Stanley

 The company also recently declared a quarterly dividend, which will be paid on Friday, August 20th.
 Investors of record on Monday, August 9th will be issued a $1.13 dividend.
 This represents a $4.52 annualized dividend and a yield of 1.74%.
 The ex-dividend date is Friday, August 6th.
 Ameriprise Financial’s dividend payout ratio is 32.10%.

-A number of institutional investors have recently bought and sold shares of the stock.
-TIAA Kaspick LLC boosted its holdings in Ameriprise Financial by 1.2% in the first quarter.
-TIAA Kaspick LLC now owns 3,920 shares of the financial services provider’s stock valued at $911,000 after acquiring an additional 45 shares during the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+TIAA Kaspick LLC boosted its holdings in Ameriprise Financial by 1.2% during the first quarter.
+TIAA Kaspick LLC now owns 3,920 shares of the financial services provider’s stock worth $911,000 after buying an additional 45 shares during the last quarter.
 Sunbelt Securities Inc. boosted its holdings in Ameriprise Financial by 4.1% during the first quarter.
 Sunbelt Securities Inc. now owns 1,202 shares of the financial services provider’s stock worth $279,000 after buying an additional 47 shares during the last quarter.
 Penserra Capital Management LLC boosted its holdings in Ameriprise Financial by 18.9% during the first quarter.
 Penserra Capital Management LLC now owns 302 shares of the financial services provider’s stock worth $70,000 after buying an additional 48 shares during the last quarter.
 Wedbush Securities Inc. boosted its holdings in Ameriprise Financial by 4.1% during the first quarter.
 Wedbush Securities Inc. now owns 1,245 shares of the financial services provider’s stock worth $289,000 after buying an additional 49 shares during the last quarter.
 Finally, Parallel Advisors LLC boosted its holdings in Ameriprise Financial by 4.4% during the first quarter.
 Parallel Advisors LLC now owns 1,175 shares of the financial services provider’s stock worth $273,000 after buying an additional 50 shares during the last quarter.
-Institutional investors and hedge funds own 81.33% of the company’s stock.
+Hedge funds and other institutional investors own 81.33% of the company’s stock.

 Ameriprise Financial Company Profile